frios2020/Project-2-DL-Explainability/README.md

 3. After your presentation, your manager is clearly impressed with the depth of the SHAP approach and asks for some results for explaining the COVID-19 diagnoses via it.
 You notice that the extremely popular SHAP Github repo already has an example with VGG16 network applied to ImageNet.
 You think it wont be too difficult to plugin the model you trained in (1) and explain it.

 Part 1
 We created the notebook "CS677 Project 2 Explainability".
-It is prepared to run easily, just select option run step by step and update the config.yml file with thec correct paths
+It is prepared to run easily, just select option run step by step and update the config.yml file with the correct paths

 In its lines this notebook follow these steps.
 <br>Step 1.0 Cloning repository covid-cxr